 Visiting salt lakes Torrevieja is possible both by a rental car and using public transportation.
 The best and the most convenient way would be to rent a car and visit it as a day trip from Alicante.

-If you decide to take public transport then you’ll need to walk a fair amount of kilometers to get to the entrance of the lakes.
-There are frequent busses running from Alicante to Torrevieja, or from other nearby towns.
+If you decide to take public transport, you’ll need to walk a fair amount of kilometers to get to the lakes’ entrance.
+Frequent busses run from Alicante to Torrevieja, or from other nearby towns.

-When visiting Torrevieja pink lake takes into consideration that the territory is fenced, but there are a couple of openings to enter and get closer to the lagoon.
+When visiting Torrevieja pink lake, consider that the territory is fenced, but there are a couple of openings to enter and get closer to the lagoon.
 These openings can be close or far from each other.

-The entrance Google Maps showed had bushes preventing us to get closer.
+The entrance Google Maps showed had bushes preventing us from getting closer.
 So we drove to Calle Munera and Via Verde de Torrevieja.
 We walked on a dirt road for a few meters to get to the water to dip our toes inside.

 The shore here was not as sandy-like as I have seen in the pictures, but it was pretty enough to take a couple of pictures.

 Find other possible entrances from Calle Venus by walking down about 50 meters to the water or from Calle Sol.
 I believe these are the most common areas to get to salt lakes in Torrevieja, so we drove a bit further to be on the safe side.

 What to expect from Torrevieja pink lake

 The lake is truly pink, but you only notice its strawberry milkshake color once you get very close to the lagoon.
 It’s not very vibrant pink, as it’s shown in the pictures.
 Full disclosure, I have increased pink hues for a bit in my pictures.
 Or maybe it didn’t look vibrant when we visited it even though it was a sunny day with a clear blue sky.